-Make sure you’ve eaten something substantial within 4 hours before your appointment to help make sure you don’t feel dizzy afterwards and consider bringing a sugary drink and a salty snack with you…just in case 😉 Your piercer can provide you with cordial or a lollipop if necessary.
-All clients need to provide photo ID, fill a consent form and address any pre-existing conditions that may affect their ability to get pierced.
+Make sure you’ve eaten something substantial within 4 hours before your appointment to help make sure you don’t feel dizzy afterward and consider bringing a sugary drink and a salty snack with you…just in case 😉 Your piercer can provide you with cordial or a lollipop if necessary.
+All clients need to provide photo ID, fill a consent form, and address any pre-existing conditions that may affect their ability to get pierced.
 It can help to arrive 10 minutes early to your appointment to give you plenty of time to fill out these details.

 What happens during my appointment?

-Once the jewellery has been chosen, the area to be pierced will be cleaned and marked and you will have a chance to double check the placement.
+Once the jewellery has been chosen, the area to be pierced will be cleaned and marked and you will have a chance to double-check the placement.
 All sterile, single-use equipment is opened, the piercing is performed and VOILA, the perfect piercing has been executed and we get to watch your once worried face turn into a big smile!

 What is the Kandy Club?

-This is our loyalty program that we offer to all our customers.
+This is the loyalty program that we offer to all our customers.
 Being a member entitles you to receive 10% of all your sales back in store credit, as well as birthday perks and access to promotions…and the best part is, it’s FREE to join!